Highlighted-dev/forum-website-frontend/README.md

 # Forum website frontend

 This project was made as a discussion forum dedicated to Garry's Mod servers.
-It is based on NextJS, ExpressJS and MongoDB.
-For backend docs please go to [Forum-website-backend](https://github.com/Highlighted-dev/forum-website-backend)
+It is based on Nextjs and PostgreSQL.

+If you want the version with separate backend and mongodb, switch to v1 tag on github.
+For backend docs please go to [Forum-website-backend](https://github.com/Highlighted-dev/forum-website-backend).

 ## Table of Contents